angelaanjorin/Hair-Hotty/README.md

 ![Hair Hotty logo for the website heading](https://res.cloudinary.com/dzesjeplp/image/upload/v1733263006/READMEPP5/readme/Untitled-design-422-_-80px-12-03-2024_03_07_PM_hrfxas.png)
 *Hair Hotty logo for heading*

-The images for the Hero Carousel were created using AI [Canva](https://www.canva.com/), with the first image edited in canva to highlight Halloween and discounts as this is a very good season for customers to purchase wigs.
+The images for the Hero Carousel were created using AI [Leonardo.io](https://leonardo.ai/), with the first image edited in canva as well, to highlight Halloween and discounts as this is a very good season for customers to purchase wigs.

 ![First Hero Images for the Carousel](./static/images/hero-banner1.png)
 - *First Hero image*